seanthegeek/routetor/README.md

 Tor is a great way to give your sandbox VM a pseudo-anonymous, live internet connection.
 If you'd like to use Tor with your sandbox, here are a few things to keep in mind:

 Most corporate, university, and other shared networks have policies prohibiting the use of Tor for security reasons.
-Tor Tor help keep what you are doing hidden, but it will be very obvious to most network administrators when you use Tor.
+Tor can help keep what you are doing hidden, but it will be very obvious to most network administrators when you use Tor.
 Get permission if necessary.

 Only DNS and TCP traffic can be routed through Tor, the rest will be blocked if configured properly.
 As a result, malware might not behave the same way over Tor as it would over a normal internet connection.
 However, most malware makes use of TCP.

 It is possible for a server operator (i.e. malware operator) to recognize that a client is using Tor by checking the IP address against the public list of exit nodes, which may warn attackers that a sample is being analyzed.
-The Optiv fork of Cuckoo provides a per-analysis toggle for Tor. use it wisely
+The Optiv fork of Cuckoo provides a per-analysis toggle for Tor. use it wisely.

-Although Tor may keep your connection anonymous, the content and configuration of your VM may reveal your identity
+Although Tor may keep your connection anonymous, the content and configuration of your VM may reveal your identity.

 For more on what Tor is, and how it works, view [the overview](https://www.torproject.org/about/overview).